DLR-RM/RAFCON/doc/tutorials.rst

 Next, we generate two state machines, one is waiting and another is printing a message to the logger console (info level).
-Generate two state machines by clicking the button "New Statemachine" and turn the root\_state to a ExecutionState (by using StateEditorWidget on the right site) and insert the following scripts.
+Generate two state machines by clicking the button "New Statemachine" and turn the root\_state to a ExecutionState (by using StateEditorWidget on the center site) and insert the following scripts.

 First: